treyhunner/uvrs/README.md

 uvrs add ~/bin/my-script 'rich'
 ```

-This is simply a shortcut for running `uv add --script ~/bin/my-script` 'rich'`.
+This runs `uv add --script ~/bin/my-script 'rich'` followed by
+`uv sync --script ~/bin/my-script`, so the dependency is installed immediately.

 To remove a new dependency: